coelhotv/ai-agent-squad/DOCS/workflow.md

 Once the stories are approved, the UX agent runs automatically:

-1. `ux_design_node` generates a Mermaid user flow (`user_flow_diagram`) and a Tailwind-compatible HTML wireframe (`wireframe_html`).
+1. `ux_design_node` generates a Mermaid user flow (`user_flow_diagram`) with structured JSON returned from Ollama’s `/api/generate`.
-2. The UI surfaces both artifacts in new collapsible boxes—one renders the Mermaid preview inline, the other shows the raw Tailwind markup.
+2. The same node immediately feeds that flow, along with the approved stories, into the Tailwind wireframe generator so both artifacts stay synchronized.
+3. Status changes to `pending_ux_approval`, and the UI now offers “View Flow” / “View Wireframe” buttons that open each artifact in a new tab for full-screen previews.
-3. Status changes to `pending_ux_approval`, and the agent waits for HITL sign-off.
-On approval, the workflow marks the task `ready_for_engineering`.
+4. On approval, the workflow marks the task `ready_for_engineering`.

 All UX outputs are stored in `tasks.db`, listed on `/tasks_dashboard`, and included in `/tasks/export`.